-We have what I would call a threshold finding and that is a DUI, which is Driving Under the Influence.
-It has to be under the influence of something, such as alcohol, they actually refer to it under the law as Intoxicating Liquor.
-That is the technical term, under the influence of intoxicating liquor.
-One might say alcohol, as we will refer going forward.
+A DUI in Arizona is defined as Driving Under the Influence (DUI) of a substance that can alter your state of mind, such as alcohol.
 In some cases when a judge is talking about spirit, he is referring to liquor.
 The definition is if you are under the influence of alcohol, drugs, or any vapor-releasing substance that contains a toxic substance, which is where people puff through a vapor like cigarette.
 I am not going to even consider that one now, it is so rare that I would ever see something like puffing, but you have to be impaired to the slightest degree by any of the substances aforementioned.

 If you use alcohol or drugs, you are considered impaired even to the slightest degree.
 You do not have to actually be driving in Arizona.
 It is driving or being in “Actual Physical Control”, and I may sometimes just refer to it as physical control, but the technical definition is actual physical control.
 You do not have to have your hands on the steering wheel, the cars turned on or drive, and it does not require that of you.
 Therefore, it is very easy to get a DUI in Arizona.
 The only other thing I want to point out is it is anywhere in the state, that does not say on a road, a highway or a street in Arizona.
 It also includes private property, even in your own driveway, or somebody else’s private property, such as a store.